MartinWebDev95/AudiophileEcommerceAstro/README.en.md

 [![Button Zustand]](https://zustand-demo.pmnd.rs/)
 [![Button Vercel]](https://vercel.com/)

-- **Astro:** He utilizado Astro como el framework principal del proyecto, creando la gran mayoría de componentes.
-Astro es un framework que no carga JavaScript por defecto en el cliente, es SSR (Server Side Rendering), y eso provoca que la carga de la web sea prácticamente instantánea.
+- **Astro:**  I have used Astro as the main framework of the project, creating the vast majority of components.
+Astro is a framework that does not load JavaScript by default on the client, it's SSR (Server Side Rendering), and that causes the loading of the website to be practically instantaneous.

-- **React:** He utilizado React para todos los componentes que sean interactivos con el usuario, es decir, todos aquellos componentes que disparen un evento.
+- **React:** I have used React for all components that are interactive with the user, that is, all those components that trigger an event.

-- **CSS Modules:** He usado CSS Modules para darle estilos a los componentes de React.
+- **CSS Modules:** I have used CSS Modules to style React components.

-- **Zustand:** He usado Zustand para manejar el estado global del carrito de compras.
-Zustand es una solución de gestión de estados pequeña, rápida y escalable.
-Su gestión de estado es centralizada y basada en acciones.
+- **Zustand:** I have used Zustand to manage the global shopping cart state.
+Zustand is a small, fast and scalable state management solution.
+Its state management is centralized and action-based.

-## 📸 Algunas capturas del proyecto!
+## 📸 Some Screenshots!
 ---

 ![Hero Section Screenshot](https://github.com/MartinWebDev95/AudiophileEcommerceAstro/blob/main/public/assets/screenshots/heroSection.png)